 Fall 2009 Recreational Food Fishery: (12 Photos)

 12. This past Saturday marked the start of the week long Fall Recreational Ground fish Fishery here in Newfoundland.
 Unfortunately this day also brought high winds and rain to Conception Bay so many boaters never got out.
-Fortunately the weather Sunday fared much better.
+Fortunately the weather on Sunday fared much better.

 10.

-9. We headed up the Shore towards Portugal Cove and spent the day between there and Bauline.
-There were a lot of boats on the water that day, especially since Saturday was a write off due to the weather.
+9. We headed up the Shore towards Portugal Cove and spent the day fishing between there and Bauline.
+There were quite a lot of boats on the water that day, especially since Saturday was a write off due to the weather.

 8.